[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Perfectly," replied Strao Gheren.
 "I recognize in you a kindred spirit.
 We are both at the top of our respective professions."

-"You're not from Oblannerad?" the Logician inquired.
-"From long observation I can recognize just about all the local folk."
+"You are not from Oblannerad?" the Logician inquired.
+"That is my home town, and from long observation I can recognize just about all the local folk."

 "No cartographers live in Oblannerad," smiled Gheren.
 "I am from Sombax; not exactly close, but after all it is the next town."